du82/nonograph/README.md

-# Telegraph-rs
+# Nonograph

 **Anonymous publishing for the privacy-conscious web.**

-Telegraph-rs is a self-hosted anonymous publishing platform.
+Nonograph is a self-hosted anonymous publishing platform.
 No accounts, no tracking, no data collection.
 Write anonymously, publish instantly, read privately.

 ## One-Command Deploy